"Explore Earth and beyond at Space for Life"

 New perspectives abound at the Space for Life and the Olympic Park.
-Experience Earth's incredible biodiversity at the Space for Life: the impressive greenhouse and sprawling grounds of the Montréal Botanical Garden; the life-filled oceans, tropics, forests and antarctic shores of the Biodôme; the critters of the Insectarium; and galactic adventures of the Planetarium.
+Experience Earth's incredible biodiversity at the Space for Life: the impressive greenhouse and sprawling grounds of the Montréal Botanical Garden; the life-filled oceans, tropics, forests and Antarctic shores of the Biodôme; the critters of the Insectarium; and galactic adventures of the Planetarium.
 Add to all that one of the tallest and most recognizable architectural structures in the city: the leaning Montréal Tower, built for the 1976 summer Olympics, gives visitors a 360-degree view of the city from its observation deck.
+(NOTE: The Montréal Tower, which was closed for renovation, is set to reopen in Fall 2024.)

 City sights and natural wonders

-Explore everything under the Montréal sun no matter what the weather at the Space for Life and Montréal Tower.
+Explore everything under the Montréal sun no matter what the weather at the Space for Life and Olympic Stadium.
 From the tower's observation deck, get a true lay of the land – pair it with a trip around the world and far beyond at the Space for Life.

 - Ride the Montréal Tower's hydraulic glass funicular to the summit to snap a picture from every direction, capturing the St. Lawrence River, downtown's skyscrapers, the Mountain and neighbourhoods as far as the eye can see.